Formaldehyde: Organic chemistry

-Formaldehyde is a building block in the synthesis of many other compounds of specialised and industrial significance.
+Formaldehyde is a building block in the synthesis of many other compounds of specialized and industrial significance.
 It exhibits most of the chemical properties of other aldehydes but is more reactive.

 Polymerization and hydration

-Monomeric CH_{2}O is a gas and is rarely encountered in the laboratory.
+Monomeric CH2O is a gas and is rarely encountered in the laboratory.
 Aqueous formaldehyde, unlike some other small aldehydes (which need specific conditions to oligomerize through aldol condensation) oligomerizes spontaneously at a common state.
 The trimer 1,3,5-trioxane, (CH2O)3, is a typical oligomer.
 Many cyclic oligomers of other sizes have been isolated.
-Similarly, formaldehyde hydrates to give the geminal diol methanediol, which condenses further to form hydroxy-terminated oligomers HO(CH_{2}O)_{n}H. The polymer is called paraformaldehyde.
+Similarly, formaldehyde hydrates to give the geminal diol methanediol, which condenses further to form hydroxy-terminated oligomers HO(CH2O)_{n}H. The polymer is called paraformaldehyde.
 The higher concentration of formaldehyde—the more equilibrium shifts towards polymerization.
 Diluting with water or increasing the solution temperature, as well as adding alcohols (such as methanol or ethanol) lowers that tendency.

 Gaseous formaldehyde polymerizes at active sites on vessel walls, but the mechanism of the reaction is unknown.
 Small amounts of hydrogen chloride, boron trifluoride, or stannic chloride present in gaseous formaldehyde provide the catalytic effect and make the polymerization rapid.